AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-06-06-the-binary-number-system/index.md

 echo Hello, Binary > file
 ```

-At the end of the day, your computer can't store a character like `H`, `e`, `l`, or `o` (or even the space between two words) *literally*.
-Computers only know how to work with *binary*.
+At the end of the day, your computer can't store a character like `H`, `e`, `l`, or `o` (or even the space between two words) _literally_.
+Computers only know how to work with _binary_.
 Thus, we need some way to convert these characters to numbers.
 And that's why the Unicode standard was introduced.

-Unicode is the most widely accepted **character encoding standard**: a method of representing human-readable characters like `H`, `e`, `,`, `?`, and `9` numerically so that computers can understand and use them like we do.
-Each character maps to a unique number known as a *code point*.
+Unicode is the most widely adopted character encoding standard: a method of representing human-readable characters like `H`, `e`, `,`, `?`, and `9` numerically so that computers can understand and use them like we do.
+Each character maps to a unique number known as a _code point_.

-For example, the chart below shows a very limited subset of Unicode characters (known as the ASCII standard) and their corresponding code points:
+For example, the chart below shows a very limited subset of Unicode characters known as ASCII:

 ![An ASCII table showing characters and their numerical representations](./images/ascii.gif)

-For the sake of brevity, we'll focus on just the ASCII standard for now, even though it doesn't capture the full range of characters in the Unicode standard and the complexities that come with needing to support hundreds of thousands of characters.
+For the sake of brevity, we'll focus on just ASCII for now, even though it doesn't capture the full range of characters in the Unicode standard and the complexities that come with needing to support hundreds of thousands of characters.

-The ASCII standard supports only 128 characters, each mapped to a unique number:
+ASCII supports only 128 characters, each mapped to a unique number:

 - Arabic digits: $0-9$ (10)
 - Uppercase Latin letters: $A-Z$ (26)
 - Lowercase Latin letters: $a-z$ (26)
 - Punctuation and special characters (66)

-Again, note that while the ASCII standard only allows us to represent a tiny fraction of Unicode characters, it's simple enough that it can help us better understand how characters are stored on computers.
+Again, note that while ASCII only allows us to represent a tiny fraction of Unicode characters, it's simple enough that it can help us better understand how characters are stored on computers.

 ### 1 ASCII Character = 1 Byte